christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 restarted for power autonomy.
 Sillimäe has old uranium processing sites, which are a lucrative market for future potential economical problems.

-While Russia does seem like a natural ally against the West, depending too much on their intervention could lead to being integrated in the Russian Federation, or even a third world war.
+While Russia does seem like a natural ally against the West and was already useful in arms procurement, depending too much on their intervention could lead to being integrated in the Russian Federation, or even a third world war.